MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output-document.md

 6. Download the document that appears on the right.
 All fields should be filled-in.

     > [!NOTE]
-    > If the fields to replace have meaningful names, the AI model could efficiently generate the right text for each field to replace with minimal.
-It's recommanded to add specific instruction to correctly fill-in each field to replace, expecially when:
+    > If the fields to replace have meaningful names, the AI model could efficiently generate the right text for each field to replace with minimal instruction.
+It's however recommanded to add specific instruction to correctly fill-in each field to replace, expecially when:
     >  - The name of the field to replace may be ambiguous, like multiple people names.
     >  - There is a specific formatting needed, like date format.
     >  - Additional rules must be applied, like text combinations or calculations.